 3. Click Properties.

-4. Click the relevant listing.
+4. Click the relevant property.

 5. In the left-side menu, click Settings.

-6. At the top right hand side, click Actions.
+6. At the top right-hand side, click Actions.

-7. From the dropdown, select Duplicate listing.
+7. From the dropdown, select Duplicate property.

 9. Click Duplicate.

-Importing an existing listing settings to a multi-unit
+Importing existing property settings to a multi-unit

 Duplicating a sub-unit as a single unit